Dewi Fujin Ordered to Pay ¥29 Million After Rejecting Settlement | FRIDAY DIGITAL

 https://friday.kodansha.co.jp/article/390133

-Furthermore, the court documents include the following statement.
+Furthermore, court documents contained the following details.

 • Interview and text by Shinsuke Sakai PHOTO Kazuhiko Nakamura (1st photo)